vptrung/build_defold_instruction/how_to_Docker.md

       ./server/scripts/build.sh -xtest

 - Wait to see if your other python server send GET for clang..if it got that lib then we may pass.

+## 2. Run
+- After finished build Docker image, run this :

+      shell_defold_x86_64
+      # then <cd> to /extender

+      ./server/script/run-local.sh
+      # => server will start at http://localhost:9000

+- The reason we need to run shell, is for `DYNAMO_HOME` to be detected on extender Docker.

+- Now we can start building native extension !